jaspersim/jaspersim.github.io/_pages/publications.md

 ## Presentations and seminars

 **\* Presenting author**

+Sim, J. H. (2025, 22 May).
+Perceiving lexical stress in Singapore English: The role of f0 cues and bilingual background.
+Presented in-person at the Multilingualism, language contact, language variation colloquium, Humboldt University, Berlin.

 Sim, J. H. (2024, 6 September).
 Acquiring and processing multi-accent Singapore.
 Presented at the Interdisciplinary Workshop on Multilingualism and Multiculturalism (IWMM), Singapore.